SHAREHOLDER ALERT: Levi & Korsinsky Notifies Illumina, Inc.(ILMN) Investors Of A Class Action Lawsuit And Upcoming Deadline

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
-13, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Illumina, Inc. ("Illumina" or the "Company") (NASDAQ: ILMN) of a class action securities lawsuit.
+(MENAFN- PR Newswire) NEW YORK, Dec.
+19, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Illumina, Inc. ("Illumina" or the "Company") (NASDAQ: ILMN ) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Illumina investors who were adversely affected by alleged securities fraud between May 1, 2023 and October 16, 2023.
 Follow the link below to get more information and be contacted by a member of our team: